What is Orkambi (lumacaftor/ivacaftor) for?

 Food and Drug Administration (FDA), USA, July 2, 20154

 European Medical Agency (EMA), European Union, November 19, 20155

 Therapeutic Goods Administration (TGA), Australia, March 3, 20163

 Please note that this medicine may have also been approved in other regions than the ones we’ve listed.
 If you have a question about its approval in a specific country feel free to contact our support team.

 The standard dosage for patients aged 12 years or older is:

-The standard dosage for pediatric patients aged 6 to 11 years (FDA approved only):
+The standard dosage for pediatric patients aged 6 to 11 years:

-- two tablets (each containing 200 mg of lumacaftor and 125 mg of ivacaftor) taken orally every 12 hours
+- two tablets (each containing 100 mg of lumacaftor and 125 mg of ivacaftor) taken orally every 12 hours1,2.

-The most common adverse reactions were dyspnea, nasopharyngitis, nausea, diarrhea, upper respiratory tract infection, fatigue, respiration abnormal, blood creatine phosphokinase increased, rash, flatulence, rhinorrhea, influenza
+The most common side effects were dyspnea, nasopharyngitis, nausea, diarrhoea, upper respiratory tract infection, fatigue, respiration abnormal, blood creatine phosphokinase increased, rash, flatulence, rhinorrhea, influenza1.